Reiff/Kaggle-Dataset-Work/USA_College_Admission/README.md

 - even spread of race, gender, and socioeconomic rank
 - about a third admitted

-#### Correlation observations
+### Correlation observations
 ![alt text](images/correlation_plots.png)
-Note: range of correlations is (-.33 to 0.38)
+Note: range of correlations is (-.1 to 0.4)
 - admission correlates with common explicit application metrics (GPA, GRE)
 - also correlated with prestige of undergrad instition, which is sometimes an explicit metric
-- correlated with "being male" at similar strength to GPA
 - high correlation between GPA and GRE score -- not suprising
-- moderate correlation between socioeconomic and prestige -- also to be expected
-- negative correlation between "being male" and GRE scores -- at least in physics applicants, I believe the opposite is true
-- moderate negative correlation between "being Asian" and admission; but, also smaller (-) with application metrics
+- no strong correlations between these four (admission, GRE, GPA, ugrad rank) and other attributes

-#### admitted vs not-admitted
+### admitted vs not-admitted
 Exploring the distribution of each attribute by admission status:
-- GPA < 3.25 make up a larger portion of non-admitted students
+- GPA < 3.5 make up a larger portion of non-admitted students, but no clear cut-off
-- GRE > 650 make up a larger portion of admitted students (also, possible cut-off ~400)
+- GRE < 600 make up a smaller portion of admitted students; no clear cut-off
-- lowest ugrad prestige rank make up a larger portion of non-admitted students
-- small portion of admitted students are Asian (and vice versa)
+- admitted students mostly from higher-prestige ugrads
+- approximate equality across gender and race

 Also considering distributions by race and gender, most other attributes show less obvious differences, given the small sample size.

-### Data preparation
+## Data preparation
 I split the race attribute into separate attributes for each race, allowing for sensible correlations and generally easier bookkeeping.

-### Model selection
+## Model selection
+**Stochastic Gradient Descent**
+- poor performance overall
+- generally appears only slightly better than random guess
+- no clear "good" threshold value
+**Random Forest**
+- slightly better than SGD
+- still not good

+### Comparing populations by model
+Assuming we were satisfied with the classifier's performance, an important check would be to consider how its predictions vary from data, across attributes.
+For example, does the model expect more men to be admitted than women?
+If so, care must be taken with the outputs to avoid inequity.
+- student-facing tool to predict admission chances and inform applications
+- reviewer-facing tool to sort applications
+- ugrad-instructor-facing tool for identifying students to encourage to apply to grad school

+Observations:
+- both models have poor precision
+Random forest more strongly favors <> than reality or SGD:
+- GPA > 3.50
+- GRE > 700
+- high undergrad institution prestige
+- Asian and Hispanic students over African-American ones Stochastic Gradient Descent generally places more preference on middle-ground GPA, ugrad prestige, and socioeconomic rank, but otherwise does not seem to have systemic errors

-### Generalization
+## Generalization

-### Summary and Outlook
+## Summary and Outlook
+Thus far, a classification algorithm with satisfactory performance has not been found.
+In addition to poor performance, the random forest model shows worrisome preferences which may reinforce existing disparities if used improperly.